syncfusion-content/xamarin-docs/Xamarin/SfRangeSlider/Range.md

 ### OnThumb

-Value has been changed only touch or move the thumb/knob.
+Value gets updated when we touch or move the thumb/knob.

 {% tabs %}